 Singapore even reigned over the other cities in this one, topping all of its other researched key areas, including mobility, health, and productivity.
 In a way, it seems to suggest that all of these areas are strongly influenced by each other.
 Residents who are productive and healthy, living in a country with highly developed infrastructure, are clearly far less likely to resort to crime.

 Low Corruption And White Collar Crimes

-Of course, safety is not just about being able to confidently walk the streets at night.
+Of course, safety is not just about being able to confidently walk the streets at night or engaging in various late night activities.
 Singapore is also a safe place for businesses and matters concerning the government.
 Corruption and white collar crimes are low here, and Singapore consistently ranks among the top on lists of the least corrupt countries in the world.
 The Corrupt Practices Investigation Bureau plays a major part in this regard, established as far back as 1952 to combat corruption.
 The Corrupt Practices Investigation Bureau has the power to investigate any allegations of corruption, regardless of the amount.
 Even the exchange of a single dollar warrants a thorough investigation.

 Deterrence is also a major factor in preventing corruption and other white collar crimes here.
-Singapore does not set any clear distinction when it comes to punishing either white or blue collar crimes, stamping them out equally with threats of massive fines and lengthy prison sentences.
+Singapore’s laws does not set any clear distinction when it comes to punishing white collar crimes as compared to blue collar crimes, stamping them out equally with threats of massive fines and lengthy prison sentences.
 The data clearly corroborates the effectiveness of such measures to deter corruption and other white collar crimes.
 On top of that, Singapore also remunerates civil servants and politicians at high rates to ensure that none may be lured by money.